publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/ptA/spt2/m__us_usc_t16_s460nnn–24.md

         (1) __Acquisition authorized__

-            In addition to the land acquisitions authorized by part F of this subchapter, the Secretary may acquire other non-Federal lands and interests in lands located within the boundaries of the Cooperative Management and Protection Area or the Wilderness Area.
+            In addition to the land acquisitions authorized by part F, the Secretary may acquire other non-Federal lands and interests in lands located within the boundaries of the Cooperative Management and Protection Area or the Wilderness Area.

         (2) __Acquisition methods__